Rosin Coven

-Rosin Coven is an American theatrical music ensemble, and part of the dark cabaret genre.
-They are based in San Francisco, California and are known for their participation in the annual Edwardian Ball dedicated to both the Edwardian time period and the illustrator Edward Gorey.
+Rosin Coven is an American theatrical music ensemble that is considered part of the dark cabaret genre.
+They are based in San Francisco, California and are known for their participation in the annual Edwardian Ball, which is dedicated to both the Edwardian time period and the illustrator Edward Gorey.

 About

 Rosin Coven's sound can be described as part of the dark cabaret movement, with strong jazz, rock, lounge, theatre and klezmer influences, amongst others.
 Most all of their music performed is original, with very occasional covers.
 For lack of a suitable genre, they came up with "Pagan Lounge Music," based on a mock business card that a friend created and handed to them at their very first backyard gig in Berkeley, California.

 The band has become popular amongst many San Francisco subcultures, the most notable being devotees of the Edwardian Ball, a mini-festival based on the works of author/illustrator Edward Gorey and the Edwardian Era.
 They are also well known within the Burning Man crowd, having performed many times at the desert festival and at the San Francisco event known as Decompression.